F.H. (Flávio) Eiró de Oliveira, PhD

-Flávio Eiró is Assistant Professor at the Faculty of Arts (Minorities & Multilingualism), University of Groningen.
+Dr Flávio Eiró is Assistant Professor (tenured) at the Faculty of Arts (Minorities & Multilingualism), University of Groningen.
 He is also Director of Studies of the University Minor Development Studies.

 He has conducted ethnographic research on electoral politics and conditional cash transfers in Northeast Brazil.
 Flávio has published widely on issues surrounding politics, poverty and anti-poverty policies, policy implementation, with a special focus on Brazil, where Flávio comes from.

 In the Minorities & Multilingualism group, Flávio will teach and research issues related to diversity and minorities, with a focus on race/racism, far-right politics and colonialism.

 From 2017-2020, Flávio was Post-doctoral Researcher in the ERC-funded project ‘Participatory urban governance between democracy and clientelism: Brokers and (in)formal politics’, at the Radboud University Nijmegen.